PioBeat/GravSupport/README.md

 The plugin uses the scripts in the ``bin`` directory of Grav to offer the functionality Grav supports via those scripts.

-Support for PhpStorm 2017.2.* is planned.
-Please see the Contributing section.

 ## Help

 **Supported Grav versions**